-Concepts, Programming model, Inheritance and specialization, Interceptor bindings, Decorator beans and Observer methods define the programming model for Jakarta EE components that take advantage of the services defined by this specification, the responsibilities of the component developer, and the annotations used by the component developer to specify metadata.
+Concepts, Programming model, Inheritance, Interceptor bindings and Observer methods define the programming model for application components that take advantage of the services defined by this specification, the responsibilities of the component developer, and the annotations used by the component developer to specify metadata.
+CDI Full adds Specialization and Decorator beans.

-Dependency injection and lookup, Scopes and contexts, Lifecycle of contextual instances, Decorators, Events and Interceptor resolution define the semantics and behavior of the services, the responsibilities of the container implementation and the APIs used by the application to interact directly with the container.
+Dependency injection and lookup, Scopes and contexts, Lifecycle of contextual instances, Events and Interceptor resolution define the semantics and behavior of the services, the responsibilities of the container implementation and the APIs used by the application to interact directly with the container.
+CDI Full adds Decorators.

-Packaging and deployment defines how Jakarta EE applications that use the services defined by this specification must be packaged into bean archives, and the responsibilities of the container implementation at application initialization time.
+Packaging and deployment and Packaging and deployment in CDI Full defines how applications that use the services defined by this specification must be packaged into bean archives, and the responsibilities of the container implementation at application initialization time.

-Portable extensions, The Contextual interface and The Context interface define an SPI that allows portable extensions to integrate with the container.
+Build compatible extensions, Portable extensions, The Contextual interface and The Context interface define an SPI that allows portable extensions to integrate with the container.